DisnakeDev/disnake/docs/api/guilds.rst

-This section documents everything related to :ddocs:`Guilds <resources/guild>` - main hubs for communication in Discord, referred to as a Servers in the official UI.
+This section documents everything related to :ddocs:`Guilds <resources/guild>` - main hubs for communication in Discord, referred to as Servers in the official UI.

 Discord Models
 ---------------